YesterdaysCoffee/TrideX_17.9/README.md

 - 9mm X & Y Belts
 - 4 NEMA 17's powering X & Y axis
 - Full use of build plate when using print heads 65mm or narrower.
-- Electronics bay accessable from inside chamber.
+- Electronics bay accessible from inside chamber.
 Deck will lift out and fold for easy access.

 ![image](Images/belt_clamp,_adaptor_and_dragon_burner(Small).png "belt_clamp,_adaptor_and_dragon_burner")